IRS Provides Guidance for Employers Claiming the Work Opportunity Tax Credit

 ETA Forms 9061 and 9062 are also being modified so that they can be used to request certification by the designated local agency for qualified long-term unemployment recipients.
 These forms and instructions will include information that must be provided on the forms for the employer to receive certification from the agency that the individual is a qualified long-term unemployment recipient.

-For more information, please contact your Smith & Howard tax professional.
+For more information, please contact your Smith and Howard tax professional.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR